Efficient conversion from fermionic Gaussian states to matrix product states: Introduction

 In a variety of strongly correlated phases, mean-field theory can still provide useful insight when it is applied on fictitious partons that emerge from breaking each physical object into multiple pieces.
 FGSs are still useful when the partons are fermionic and described by quadratic Hamiltonians~\cite{Gros1989}.
 It is necessary to impose physical constraint using Gutzwiller projection such that partons are glued together to become physical objects.
 While FGSs of partons are simple, the final wave functions are generally not easy to analyze.
 Another fruitful approach for strongly correlated systems is tensor networks that include matrix product states (MPSs) and projected entangled pair states (PEPSs)~\cite{XiangT-Book,Cirac2021,Verstraete2008,Cirac2009,Schollwoeck2011,Orus2014}.
 The two methods have their respective strengths and weaknesses but both can provide successful variational Ans\"atze.
 Due to the apparent differences, these approaches have been almost independent from each other when they were developed and applied in concrete problems.

 It is natural to explore if FGSs and tensor networks can be combined to harness their advantages in collaboration.
 One attempt is to design hybrid ansatz that contains both of them as ingredients~\cite{ChouCP2012,ZhaoHH2017}.
 Another route is converting (physically motivated or post-optimized) FGSs into tensor networks that may serve as initial states for numerical simulations to facilitate better convergence.
-Along this line of thought, several methods have been developed to convert FGSs into MPSs~\cite{Fishman2015,WuYH2020,JinHK2020,Aghaei2020,Petrica2021,JinHK2022a} and they are indeed useful in density matrix renormalization group (DMRG) calculations~\cite{White1992,JinHK2021,ChenJY2021,JinHK2022a,JinHK2023,SunRY2024}.
+Along this line of thought, several methods have been developed to convert FGSs into MPSs~\cite{Fishman2015,WuYH2020,JinHK2020,Aghaei2020,Petrica2021,Nuesseler2021,JinHK2022a} and they are indeed useful in density matrix renormalization group (DMRG) calculations~\cite{White1992,JinHK2021,ChenJY2021,JinHK2022a,JinHK2023,SunRY2024}.
 In particular, feeding a DMRG program with suitable initial states could simplify the search for the degenerate ground states in a two-dimensional (2D) system with intrinsic topological order~\cite{JinHK2021,ChenJY2021,SunRY2024}.
-The PEPS representations of FGSs have also been investigated~\cite{Mortier2022,LiJW2023,YangQ2023,HeY2024} and their application in optimization algorithms is anticipated~\cite{JiangHC2008,Jordan2008,Murg2009,Lubasch2014,Corboz2016,Vanderstraeten2016,LiaoHJ2019,Scheb2023}.
+Along the same line of thoughts, the PEPS representations of FGSs have also been investigated~\cite{Kraus2010b,Wahl2013,Dubail2015,Wahl2014,Hackenbroich2020,Mortier2022,Mortier2023,LiJW2023,YangQ2023,Emonts2023a,Emonts2023b,HeY2024}.
+It is expected that Gaussian fermionic PEPSs will also find applications in optimization algorithms~\cite{JiangHC2008,Jordan2008,Murg2009,Lubasch2014,Corboz2016,Vanderstraeten2016,LiaoHJ2019,Scheb2023}.